stratapp-ai/stratapp-ai.github.io/index.md

     working
 seo_title: strategy execution SaaS app for every employee
 seo_description: Strategy execution SaaS app to seamlessly execute strategy and day to day work in one place.
-Strategy execution solving the disconnect between leaders and teams.
+Strategy execution that solves the disconnect between leaders and teams.
 redirect_from:
 - "/events/"
 - "/tutorials/"